Why is completing a Doppler assessment important?

 The Doppler assessment helps to assess the blood supply in your arms, legs and foot as part of a routine lower limb vascular assessment.

-In this assessment a trained clinician will feel for your foot and ankle pulses, then use the Doppler ultrasound probe or PPG unit (Photoplethysmography sensor around your toe) to listen to the pulse signals.
+In this assessment a trained clinician will feel your foot for pulses, then use the Doppler ultrasound probe or PPG unit (Photoplethysmography sensor around your toe) to listen to the pulse signals and obtain an absolute systolic pressure (blood pressure reading).

-Finally, they will measure the blood pressure in your arms and legs, to compare them.
-The results will help the clinician form an opinion on the circulation in your legs and feet and this will help them choose the most appropriate treatments or onward referrals for you.
+Finally, they will measure the blood pressure in your arms and legs or foot, to compare them.
+The results will help the clinician form an opinion on the arterial circulation in your legs and feet and this will help them choose the most appropriate treatments or onward referrals for you.

 Where will the test take place?